-PRE-START CHECK
+PRE-START CHECK.

-Check points
+Check Points

 - ACTIVATE THE THROTTLE CONTROL LEVER SEVERAL TIMES to check that it operates easily and smoothly.
-The throttle control lever must return to idle position when released. - Check fuel level. - Check that the ski and tracks are not frozen to the ground or snow surface and that the steering operates freely. - Activate the brake control lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
+It must return to idle position when released - · Check fuel level. - Check that the skis and track are not frozen to the ground or snow surface and that the steering operates freely. - Activate the brake control lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
 It must fully return when released. - Verify that the path ahead of the vehicle is clear of bystanders and obstacles.